BloodAxe/Kaggle-Salt/README.md

 At first glance, this challenge looked like a binary image segmentation task.
 So at the beginning, I experimented with many model architectures and hyperparameters.
 Ran hundreds of experiments, thanks for 4x1080Ti rig.
-Final model that I've ended up was U-Net like models with a few bells & whistles.
+Final solution included three U-Net like models with a few bells & whistles.
+They were ensembled with models of my teammate for final submission.

 ## Lessons learned